Download Now

 2. Select monitoring tools

-Choosing the right tools and software to support continuous monitoring of the identified risk areas is important.
+Choosing the right third-party monitoring solution to support continuous monitoring of the identified risk areas is important.
 These tools may include:

 • Vendor risk management platforms that offer real-time insights and dashboards